simeononsecurity/System-Wide-Windows-Ad-Blocker/README.md

 ## Known Issues
 We've so far been unable to replicate the issue, but on some systems a issue occurs from the hosts file being too large.
 This causes windows to be unable to resolve any domain at all.
 We suspect this is caused by low spec system performance.
-If this is you, please revert the changes with the guide above and subit an issue.
+If this is you, please revert the changes with the guide below and submit an issue.

 ### Lists Used:
 - [StevenBlack/hosts - adware + malware](https://github.com/StevenBlack/hosts)